s4ke/Master-Thesis/src/md/031-basicSkeletons.md

 ![`parEvalNLazy` depiction.](src/img/parEvalNLazy.pdf){#fig:parEvalNLazyImg}

-The function `parEvalN` fully traverses the list of passed Arrows as well as their inputs.
-Sometimes this might not be feasible, as it will not work on infinite lists of functions like e.g. `map (arr . (+)) [1..]` or just because we need the Arrows evaluated in chunks. `parEvalNLazy` (Figs. \ref{fig:parEvalNLazyImg}, \ref{fig:parEvalNLazy}) fixes this.
+The resulting Arrow of `parEvalN` fully traverses the list of input Arrows as well as their inputs.
+Sometimes this might not be feasible, as it will not work on infinite lists of Arrows/functions like e.g. `map (arr . (+)) [1..]` or just because in case we need the Arrows evaluated in chunks. `parEvalNLazy` (Figs. \ref{fig:parEvalNLazyImg}, \ref{fig:parEvalNLazy}) fixes this.
 It works by first chunking the input from `[a]` to `[[a]]` with the given `chunkSize` in `arr (chunksOf chunkSize)`.